stone17/astro_cloud_detector/README.md

 ## Cloud Detection Model

 This application requires a cloud detection model.
-You can need train your own model using step 3.
+You need to train your own model using step 3.

 ## Detailed description